basicmi/AI-Chip/README.md

 On edge, Nvidia have NVIDIA DRIVE™ PX, [The AI Car Computer for Autonomous Driving](http://www.nvidia.com/object/drive-px.html) and JETSON TX1/TX2 MODULE "[The embedded platform for autonomous everything](http://www.nvidia.com/object/embedded-systems-dev-kits-modules.html)"

 ### Open Source DLA from Nvidia
 Nvidia anouced "XAVIER DLA NOW OPEN SOURCE" on GTC2017.
 We did not see Early Access verion yet.
 Hopefully, the General release will be avaliable on Sep. as promised.
-For more guess, you may want to read [从Nvidia开源深度学习加速器说起](http://mp.weixin.qq.com/s/XEb5xNeSV_oPs08kDgQg8Q).
+For more analysis, you may want to read [从Nvidia开源深度学习加速器说起](http://mp.weixin.qq.com/s/XEb5xNeSV_oPs08kDgQg8Q).

 ## AMD
 ### GPU